 Hvar is a historical hub and has a lot of attractions.
 With a rich history and culture, you are guaranteed to never be without an activity.
-Once in Hvar and enjoying your luxury villa holiday, we will be sure to recommend more.
+Once enjoying your Hvar villa holiday, we will be sure to recommend more.

 Pakleni Islands – a series of twenty-one islands, islets and rocks that hold secret coves and secluded beaches where you can enjoy the Mediterranean sunshine.
 Jerolim Island is one of a few of the Pakleni Islands which is a naturist beach, where you’ll be able to swim naked.
 Palmizana is the most popular of these islands as it is home to sandy beaches and a great tourist destination.